-The first step toward building your audience is to get people to start watching your videos.
-If your titles are boring and non-engaging, nobody’s going to click through to watch your videos.
+The first step toward building an audience is to get people to start watching your videos.
+If the titles are boring and non-engaging, nobody’s going to click through to watch your videos.

 Take a look at the titles for your current videos.
 Are they enticing enough to get people to click?
 If the answer is no, look for ways to improve it.

-Keep it simple but always make it clear how your audience will benefit by watching your video.
+Keep it simple but always make it clear how your audience will benefit by watching a video.

 Although there are many ways in which YouTube may rank videos in search, try following some of the best practices for YouTube SEO.
-These ideas will increase the possibility that your video will show up to more of your desired audience:
+These ideas will increase the chance that your video will show up to more of your desired audience:

-Titles and description: Include targeted keywords in both your title and description.
+Include targeted keywords in both the title and description.
 You can use a tool like Keywordtool.io to help you find keyword ideas.

-Use keywords in your video: According to Brian Dean of Backlinko, saying your target keywords inside your video will let YouTube better understand what your video is about.
+And… use keywords within your video.
+According to Brian Dean of Backlinko, speaking the target keywords inside your video will let YouTube better understand what your video is about.

 Make sure to define your “categories” to help YouTube get a better understanding of who to show your videos to.
-You won’t get many clicks on your video if people are coming only to find out it’s not what they are interested in.
+You won’t get many clicks on a video if people are coming only to find out it’s not what they are interested in.

-In addition to categories, use as many tags on your videos as possible.
-This will give YouTube a clearer picture of the content and make advertising your channel much more worthwhile.
+In addition to categories, use as many tags as possible.
+This will also give YouTube a clearer picture of the content and make advertising your channel much more worthwhile.

-Who better to tell other people about your videos than you?
+Who better to promote your YouTube channel than yourself?

 Think of ways you can promote some of your videos within your other videos.
 For instance, reference an older video within a newer one and leave a link to it in your description.
 Now viewers can easily find your other content.

 This is an easy one!
-Don’t make your video titles any longer that 50 characters!
+Don’t make your video titles any longer than 50 characters!
 Any longer and your title will get cut off, decreasing the chances it will get clicked in search.

 Help people find all of your video content on YouTube by embedding the videos on your blog or website, as well as other social media channels.
 This will increase views of your video and may increase your site’s page views.

-Verified YouTube accounts can take advantage of the custom thumbnail feature.
-A good video thumbnail helps you stand out in the related video and suggested video section.
+Verified YouTube accounts can take advantage of the custom design thumbnail feature.
+A good video thumbnail helps you stand out in the “related video” and “suggested video” sections.